On the variational structure of breather solutions: Introduction

 In addition to the above mentioned special solutions of \eqref{mKdV}, \eqref{GE} and \eqref{SG}, there exists another large family of explicit and oscillatory solutions, known in the physical and mathematical literature as the \emph{breather} solution, and which is a periodic in time, spatially localized real function.
+Although there is no universal definition for a breather, we will adopt the following convention, that will match the mKdV, Gardner and SG cases.

+\begin{defn}[Aperiodic breather] We say that $B=B(t,x)$ is a breather solution for a particular one-dimensional dispersive equation if there are $T>0$ and $L=L(T)\in \R$ such that, for all $t\in \R$ and $x\in \R$, one has \be B(t+T,x) = B(t,x-L), \ee and moreover, the infimum among times $T>0$ such that property \eqref{B_def} is satisfied for such a time $T$ is uniformly positive. \end{defn}

+\begin{rem} Note that the last condition ensures that solitons (and multisolitons) are not breathers, since e.g. $Q_c(x-c (t+T)) = Q_c(x-L -ct)$ for $L:=cT$ but $T$ can be any real-valued time.\footnote{In the case of NLS equations and their solitons, Definition \ref{DEF_B} include them because of the $U(1)$ invariance.} \end{rem}

-For the mKdV equation, it was discovered by Wadati \cite{W1} and for the Gardner equation by some authors \cite{PeGr,Ale}, using the IST.
+For the mKdV equation, the breather was discovered by Wadati \cite{W1}; and for the Gardner equation, by \cite{PeGr,Ale0}, using the IST.
 These solutions have become a canonical example of complexity in nonlinear integrable systems \cite{La,AC}.
 Moreover, their surprising mixed behavior, combining oscillatory and soliton character, has focused the attention of many researchers since thirty years ago \cite{Sch,BMW,D}.
 From the physical point of view, breather solutions seem to be relevant to localization-type phenomena in optics, condensed matter physics and biological processes \cite{Au}.
 They also play an important role in the modeling of freak and rogue waves events on surface gravity waves and also of internal waves in the stratified ocean, in Josephson junctions and even in nonlinear optics.
-See \cite{DyTr} for a representative set of these examples.
+See \cite{DyTr,DyTr1,DyTr2,DyTr3,DyTr4} for a representative set of these examples.